openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 Enum mappings can have multiple values for a single key.
 These must be an array, not a comma separated string.
 If the characteristic can be set by HomeKit, the first value will be used when sending the command to the linked item.
-At the moment, this is not accomplishable with file based items, but can be done by manually configuring the HomeKit metadata with the Code editor in MainUI:
+Such a mapping can be configured manually in MainUI on HomeKit metadata in the Code editor:
 ```yaml
 value: "Lock"
 config: